-Religious Education (RE) looks at Religion and beliefs, informs our values that are reflected in what we say and how we behave.
-Religion is an important subject in itself, developing an individual’s knowledge and understanding of the religions and beliefs which form part of contemporary society.
+It is very important for us to also develop the child's knowledge and understanding of the religions and beliefs which form part of today's society.
 RE provokes challenging questions about the ultimate meaning and purpose of life, beliefs about God, the self and the nature of reality, issues of right and wrong, and what it means to be human.
-It can develop pupils’ knowledge and understanding of our own Roman Catholic faith and other principal religions, other religious traditions and worldviews that offer answers to questions such as these.
+It not only develops pupils’ knowledge and understanding of our own Roman Catholic faith but of other principal religions too.

-RE also contributes to pupils’ personal development and well-being and to community cohesion by promoting mutual respect and tolerance in a diverse society.
-RE can also make important contributions to other parts of the school curriculum such as citizenship, personal, social, health and economic education (PSHE education), the humanities, education for sustainable development and others.
-It offers opportunities for personal reflection and spiritual development, deepening the understanding of the significance of religion in the lives of others – individually, communally and cross-culturally.
+RE also contributes to pupils’ personal development, well-being and to community cohesion by promoting mutual respect and tolerance in a diverse society.
+Often we teach RE through other parts of the school curriculum such as citizenship, personal, social, health and economic education (PSHE education), the humanities, education for sustainable development and others.
+We offer opportunities for personal reflection and spiritual development, deepening the understanding of the significance of religion in the lives of others – individually, communally and cross-culturally.

 Our children are nurtured in the faith, encouraged to question and explore their faith, learn to appreciate other faiths, and are challenged to live out their faith to make a difference to society.
 For a more in-depth view please read our 'Religion Handbook'.